Protect Our Native Vultures

 Always consult your local state officials to ensure that these methods are permissible within your region.

-Here are some research-supported methods to protect livestock:
+Here are some research-suggested methods to protect livestock:

 - Protect cattle by sheltering birthing cattle until both are mobile.
 Most of the reported damage is overwhelmingly young, vulnerable livestock, and vultures may be attracted to birthing or newborn calves via the nutrient-rich placenta (Kluever et al., 2020)